 Even under normal use, gaskets can wear out crack & loosen over time.
 Check to make sure all gaskets are firmly anchored and perform the “Dollar Bill Test” to ensure a tight seal.
-To perform this test, close a dollar bill in the door of the stove, then try to pull it up and out.
-If the paper does not pull out or pulls with resistance, the gasket is in good condition and does not need to be replaced.
+To perform this test, close a dollar bill in the stove door, then try to pull it up and out.
+If the paper does not pull out or pulls out with resistance, the gasket is in good condition and does not need to be replaced.
 A worn gasket will allow the paper to pull out easily and needs to be replaced.

 Note: We recommend using a dollar bill because the paper is a little sturdier than plain paper.

 Annual cleaning is a good time to remove and inspect firebrick and baffles for cracks or damage.
 If the material is cracked and crumbling, it is a good idea to replace them.
 Once the brick is removed, clean any ash traps located behind the brick.

 Combustion & Convection Blowers:

 Remove the combustion blower from the stove and clean any ash or creosote from the fan blades and housing.
 This is also a good time to bench-test the combustion motor to be sure it is functioning at peak performance, view our how-to video here.
 Compressed air and a soft brush can help to gently remove build-up from the convection blower.

 View our selection of blowers HERE.